The Pipe Platform Achieves Security and Compliance Milestone with SOC 2 Type I Attestation. Learn More

-These examples demonstrate the powerful getUserMedia method, which gives web applications secure access to device cameras and microphones.
-To successfully run the getUserMedia, your web page needs to be in a secure context and you need to have user permissions at the browser and operating system levels.
-When first accessed, the browser will prompt for permissions, and you can manage these settings through browser preferences or OS privacy controls.
+To run getUserMedia, your web page needs to be in a secure context, the page must not be under Permissions Policy that's limiting device access, and you need to have user permission at the browser level and, in some cases, at the operating system level.
+When first run, the browser will prompt for permissions, and you can manage these settings through browser preferences or OS privacy controls.

 table of contents

 This example demonstrates the basic use of the getUserMedia method to access both the user's camera and microphone simultaneously.
-The code requests permission for both video and audio streams using { video: true, audio: true }, then creates a video element that displays the live camera feed with audio in real-time.
+The code requests permission for both video and audio streams using the { video: true, audio: true } constraint, then creates a video element that displays the camera stream in real-time.

 <video id="video" autoplay playsinline> </video>